 During each hour of the examination approximately 30 minutes of questions will be developed from those cases submitted by the candidate.
-Some of the questions will specifically address how the candidate evaluated and managed their actual patient.
-The examiner will also use the actual case to explore the candidate's management of similar patients with different specifics.
-For example, if the candidate listed a 48-year-old woman with an adnexal mass, after discussing the actual management, the candidate might be asked if the management would have been different (and how) if the patient were 18-years-old, or 78-years-old.
+Selected cases will be displayed on the computer screen for both the candidate and examiner's reference.
+Some of the questions will specifically address how the candidate evaluated and managed their actual patients.
+The examiner will also use the cases to explore the candidate's management of similar patients with different specifications.
+For example, a candidate might list a 48-year-old woman with an adnexal mass.
+After discussing the actual management, the candidate might be asked if the management would have been different (and how) if the patient were 18-years-old, or 78-years-old.